 This is the official site of Saint George Monastery in Yellow Rock, Blue Mountains, NSW, Australia.

 In 2012 the Monastery celebrated 50 years since its foundation.
-To mark this significant anniversary there are several events being planned for October.
+Several events took place to mark this significant anniversary.
 See the news and events page for more details.

 The Genesis of the Monastery

 For over fifty years now, the Holy Monastery of Saint George has been under the Greek Orthodox Archdiocese of Australia.
 It is a place of great spiritual and cultural significance for all Orthodox Christians.

 From its early stages when the katholikon (central church of a monastery) of Saint George and a simple house were the only forms of architecture on the grounds of the monastery, it has slowly flourished over time.
 Today, there is a chapel dedicated to Saint John the Theologian and Saint Christodoulos of Patmos.
 The quarters that will serve as the archontarikion (the guesthouse) are almost complete.
 Still under construction are the library, the monks’ quarters, an administration building and the chapels of Saint Patapios and the Dormition of the Virgin Mary.
 The latter will house the icon of Panagia of Yellow Rock and will serve as the cemetery chapel.